micuentadecasa/agentsbase/docs/planning_agents.md

 **(This is the description of the specific application you want the LLM to build.)**

-create a solution with an agent that can answer questions, it receives a question, calls an llm to get an answer and returns the answer.
+create a solution with an agent that reads a local file questions.md with sample questions, it reads line by line and call another agent that can answer questions,this other agent calls an llm to get an answer and returns the answer to the user.

 ---